TOlinkLimited/hover-paywalls-browser-extension/README.md

 Access more content on the internet.
 Made so you can access important information, on topics like coronavirus and elections, with ease and without paywalls, subscription walls, ads, and tracking modules. \

-## Read about how it works here: https://medium.datadriveninvestor.com/how-to-bypass-any-paywall-for-free-df87832cbff7

 # Installation